 Plays

-My One Act plays 'Commune' and 'In the Frame' reached the Longlists for the Funny Women Comedy Writing Award and the Windsor Fringe Award for New Drama Writing.
+My medium plays 'Commune' and 'In the Frame' (One Act each) reached the Longlists for the Funny Women Comedy Writing Award and the Windsor Fringe Award for New Drama Writing.

 A few short plays which have been performed on the London Fringe: